neuronsoverflow/gpgpu_plugins/README.md

 Installation
 --------------
-Assuming that you have the requirements (CUDA6) installed and working, and that you are using a Linux system, then the following should just work.
+Assuming that you have the requirements (CUDA6 or newer) installed and working, and that you are using a Linux system, then the following should just work.

 ```sh
 # get a copy of the source code